 MOD KOR/61A21A10/1

 5.441B In Cambodia, Lao P.D.R. and Viet Nam, the frequency band 4 800-4 990 MHz, or portions thereof, is identified for use by administrations wishing to implement International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
 The use of this frequency band for the implementation of IMT is subject to agreement obtained under No. 9.21 with concerned administrations, and IMT stations shall not claim protection from stations of other applications of the mobile service.
 In addition, before an administration brings into use an IMT station in the mobile service, it shall ensure that the power flux-density produced by this station does not exceed −155 dB(W/(m2 · 1 MHz)) produced up to 19 km above sea level at 20 km from the coast, defined as the low-water mark, as officially recognized by the coastal State.
-This criterion is subject to review at WRC-19.
-See Resolution 223 (Rev.WRC-15).
-This identification shall be effective after WRC-19.
-(WRC-15)
+(WRC-19)

 Reasons: There is no consensus reached in ITU-R study on the protection criterion of the power flux-density produced by the IMT station.
 Moreover, the review of the criterion will be out of date after WRC-19.
 Therefore, the footnote should be retained with deletion of the last three sentences of No.5.441B.